-Owning and operating a business is difficult enough at the best of times and even more difficult when starting.
-As a business owner, whether you like it or not there are laws to follow and those include both Federal and State laws including the tax requirements of the Internal Revenue Service and state taxing agencies whether it is just to collect sales and use taxes or as we have in California, personal and business taxes.
+Owning and operating a business is difficult enough at the best of times.
+It is even more difficult when starting.
+Whether you like it or not, there are laws to follow as a business owner.
+Those include both Federal and State laws, including the tax requirements of the Internal Revenue Service and state taxing agencies, whether it is just to collect sales and use taxes or, as we have in California, personal and business taxes.
+Having accurate financial statements is just one way to make this legal compliance easier.

 One recurring theme I’ve learned from owning and selling businesses is to start out by keeping it simple.
-As the business grows and evolves, get tax advice from a professional to make sure mandatory requirements are not being missed that could jeopardize the future of the business.
+As the business grows and evolves, get tax advice from a professional.
+They can help you make sure mandatory requirements are not being missed, which could jeopardize the future of the business.
+Plus they are constantly changing and you have better things to do with your time.

 If you own and operate a business and want to enjoy the rewards from your efforts, consider the following.

 - When a business starts, for good reasons, Keep It Simply Simple (KISS.)
-I know it is Keep It Simple Stupid but no business owner is Stupid so I thought I would adapt it.
 The best way to keep it KISS is to start as a Sole Proprietor and file a Schedule C as part of your personal tax return.
-Not only does it keep your legal and accounting costs down as there are no forms to complete, it saves you time worrying about which entity to choose, filing the necessary paperwork and working out what else needs to be done so you are in legal and tax compliance.
+Not only does it keep your legal and accounting costs down as there are no forms to complete, but it also saves you time worrying about which entity to choose, filing the necessary paperwork and working out what else needs to be done so you are in legal and tax compliance.
 For example, a bank won’t open a business account for you without a copy of your legal entity and so it goes on.

 - Another good reason to start as a Sole Proprietor is how you pay yourself.
 If you are a Sole Proprietor you simply take an owners draw and don’t have to worry about payroll taxes, filing quarterly and annual payroll reports with the IRS etc.